nivseb/php-mock-server-connector/README.md

 ```

 For PHPUnit tests the package comes with the trait `UseMockServer`.
 This adds
-two methods to the test class.
+two methods to the test class `initMockServer` and `closeMockServer`.
+The method `closeMockServer` is called in the
+tearDown from the phpunit test.
 Now your integration can look like this:

 ```php
     use Nivseb\PhpMockServerConnector\PhpUnit\UseMockServer;